 - Understand what PM, PM (not a typo), PMP®, PgM, EPM, PMO, PMBOK, and PPM mean

 - PM can mean Project Manager or Project Management

 - Project Portfolio Management (PPM) enables organizations to place a framework around project management that enables them to effectively manage projects, no matter how small or large

 When your organization realizes it is time to find and apply a management software for ongoing projects, you might become quickly overwhelmed.
-Project Management (PM), Program Management (EPM) and Project Portfolio Management (PPM) solutions seem similar.
-I have listed below the three levels of project management and the notable differences that should be taken into account as you evaluate your needs.
+To start with, there are several popular acronyms concerning project management that you’re likely to run into:

 Project Management (PM)